This program is for:

 Camp Cost

-We encourage those youth and families who can afford the $515 cost to consider paying the full amount.
+We encourage those who can afford the $565 cost to consider paying the full amount.
 However, we strive to provide accessibility for those in financial need.
 The YMCA offers subsidized rates to help enable all youth interested in attending.
-If you are in a financial position to sponsor an additional camper, please email us at campfyrefly@centreforsexuality.ca.
+If you are in a financial position to sponsor an additional camper, please email us at campfyrefly@centreforsexuality.ca

 Registration Process

-The first step for interested campers is to fill out the application form below.
+The first step for interested campers is to fill out the application form.
 All applicants will be informed of the result of their application.
 If your application is successful, we’ll provide you with more information about registration and payment at that time.

 The registration package and fee will be managed through the YMCA camper registration system.
-There will be an option for monthly payments instead of paying the full amount right away.
+There will be an option for full payment, payment plans and subsidy.

 Youth Action Committee

-We are looking for a diverse group of youth ages 14-24 to join the Camp fYrefly Youth Committee to help us prepare for camp.
+We are looking for a diverse group of youth, ages 13-17, to be a part of the Camp fYrefly Youth Action Committee (YAC) and help us prepare for camp.
+The YAC is an important part of Camp fYrefly.
+The YAC will help us:

 We value multiple perspectives and want to hear many different voices at this table.
 Everyone is welcome to apply!